ST10320489/PROG7311_PART3/README.md

-# AgriMarket
+# Agri-Energy

 ## Overview
-AgriMarket is a role-based web application designed to connect farmers and employees through a streamlined product and blog management system.
+Agri-Energy is a role-based web application designed to connect farmers and employees through a streamlined product and blog management system.
 It features a user-friendly interface with authentication, role management, content creation, search, and filters for a modern online agricultural marketplace and blog platform, all backed by a real-time Supabase cloud database.

 ---